aimer63/fire/docs/inflation.md

 ## Key Concepts and Sequences

-Inflation is randomly drawn together the others assets, because it can have a correlation with them, so you find inflation sequences in `state.monthly_return_reates_sequences["inflation"]`.
+Inflation is randomly drawn together the others assets because it can have a correlation with them, so you find inflation sequences in `state.monthly_return_reates_sequences["inflation"]`.
-`real_estate` and `inflation` are the only "assets" who have a mandatory key.
+`inflation` is the only "asset" that must exist and who have a mandatory key.
 The simulation manages inflation using two primary sequences from monthly data:

 ### 1. **Monthly Inflation Rate Sequence**